membraneframework/membrane_demo/webrtc_authentication/README.md

 ## Usage

-Run application with
+Run application with:

 ```
-$ mix start
+mix start
 ```

 You can join videochat in: `https://YOUR-IP-ADDRESS:PORT/` (by default, it will be https://0.0.0.0:8443/).
 After logging in, you should see video stream from your and every other peer cameras.

+_You might be asked to grant access to your camera, as some operating systems require that._

+_In case of the absence of a physical camera, it is necessary to use a virtual camera (e.g. OBS)._

 ## Copyright and License